diegito9029/dana-fc-us/README.md

    pip install -r requirements.txt
    ```

-3. Place your `transactions.csv` file in `./data/transactions.csv`
-4. Open the `user_features_segmentation_code.ipynb` in Jupyter Notebook:
+3. Open the `user_features_segmentation_code.ipynb` in Jupyter Notebook:
    ```bash
    jupyter notebook user_features_segmentation_code.ipynb
    ```
-5. Run all cells sequentially from top to bottom
+4. Run all cells sequentially from top to bottom
    The notebook is designed so that each section depends on the previous one.
-6. Review outputs
+5. Review outputs
-7. Refer to the report
+6. Refer to the report
    For interpretation, assumptions, and insights, read `user_features_segmentation_report.docx`.